cfsworkload/mobileTelco/README.md

 3. Select and run the installer that is appropriate for your platform.
 A GUI appears and guides you through the installation of Command Line Interface.
 Follow the instructions to complete your installation.
 4. On completion of the installation, log out from the OS, and then log back in.
 This action ensures that the appropriate commands are on your system path.

-When the MobileFirst CLI is installed, you should be able to run mfp commands.
-The MobileFirst-CLI directory should be in the PATH environment variable to allow access to the mfp command. i.e. PATH=$PATH:/Applications/IBM/MobileFirst-CLI
+When the MobileFirst CLI is installed, you should be able to run mfp commands if the MobileFiorst CLI directory is in the PATH environment variable. i.e. PATH=$PATH:/Applications/IBM/MobileFirst-CLI

+#### Create a local mfpf server
+To run some mfp commands a local server must first exist.
+If you do not already have a local server, follow these steps.

+1. Run the following command to add a server:

+	`mfp server add`
+2. Select the local server option to create the local server.
+3. Check you list of servers to make sure the server was created.

+	`mfp server info`

 ## Create the MobileFirst server files
 To have a MobileFirst project run on a MobileFirst server, a runtime environment must be included on the server.
 This is done by adding a .war file for the MobileFirst project to the server.
 Files created in this section are created in the TelcoReadyAppMFP/bin folder.